 Career Provision at Lincoln Academy

-The purpose of the Careers Education and Guidance Programme at Lincoln Academy is to help young people to develop the knowledge, understanding and skills they need to make well informed choices and manage transitions in learning and work.
+The purpose of the Careers Education and Guidance Programme at Lincoln Academy is to help young people to develop the skills, knowledge and attitudes they need to make well informed choices and manage transitions in learning and work.
 The Academy is committed to providing students with a planned programme of activities that aims to help students to understand the purpose, and benefits, of education and inspire them to greater achievement in their formal qualifications as well as successful progression into the next stage of their lives, and the world of work in the longer term.
 The programme is an integral part of the whole school and incorporates both formal careers education, information, advice and guidance activities, as well as other opportunities linked to subject areas.

-Section 42A of the Education Act 1997 requires the governing body at Lincoln Academy to ensure that all registered students are provided with independent careers guidance from Year 8 to Year 13.
+Section 42A and 45A of the Education Act 1997 requires the governing body at Lincoln Academy to ensure that all registered students are provided with independent careers guidance from Year 8 to Year 13.
 This guidance must be presented in an impartial manner, include information on a range of education or training options and promote the best interests of the students to whom it is given.

 Careers Strategy – Lincoln Academy